etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 ## Create a New Search

-Next we will define a search method to be used later when we want to consume the products.
+Next, we will define a search method to be used later when we want to consume the products.
 To create this new filter/search method, in the Repository tab of the `M_Product` table, create a new record with the following data:

 | Field       | Value                                                                                            |
 | ----------- | ------------------------------------------------------------------------------------------------ |